teuler/robotling2/README.md

 * 2022-04-08
   - [MicroPython demo code](https://github.com/teuler/robotling2/tree/main/code/micropython) updated:
-     - Better compatible with MicroPython v1.18
+     - Fixed small compatibility issues with MicroPython v1.18
      - Display distance measurements also for Pololu ToF sensors
      - Add `"display"` as a "device" to the configuration to allow the robot to operate also w/o a PicoDisplay and to prepare the use of other types of displays.
      - [Servo calibration program](https://github.com/teuler/robotling2/blob/main/code/micropython/calibrate_servos.py) added.
 Run it from the REPL and follow the instructions.